aleung12/MaNGA/README.md

 [2] ```mcmc_tacc.py```
- - implements a parallel-tempered Markov Chain Monte Carlo (MCMC) method (e.g., Vousden 2016, MNRAS, 455, 1919) to determine the most probable intrinsic model given the observed kinematic data for a MaNGA disk galaxy
+ - implements a parallel-tempered Markov Chain Monte Carlo (MCMC) method (e.g., Vousden et al. 2016, MNRAS, 455, 1919) to determine the most probable intrinsic model given the observed kinematic data for a MaNGA disk galaxy
  - to initiate a run from command line, execute, e.g.:

    ```